 This kit is ideal for the beginner in gasoline powered models.
 It has a 50" wingspan.
 It is designed for Class A gas powered aircraft and uses .049 to .09 engines.
 Pre-1942 design, eligible for Society of Antique Modelers (SAM) contests.

-This free flight gas powered model kit contains a full size rolled plan, instructions, hand picked printed balsa wood, balsa sheet wood and balsa strip wood, laser cut aircraft grade plywood, hardwood, music wire, clear sheet plastic, and Silkspan tissue covering.
-You will need an engine, fuel tank, fuel, propeller, wheels, building board, cutting tools, wire cutters, pliers, fine sandpaper, glue, and paint.
+This free flight gas powered model kit contains a full size rolled plan, printed balsa parts, hand-picked balsa sheet wood and balsa strip wood, laser cut aircraft grade plywood, hardwood, music wire, and crystal clear PETG sheet plastic.
+You will need an engine, fuel tank, fuel, propeller, wheels, building board set, cutting tools, wire cutters, pliers, fine sandpaper, glue, and covering material.

 "Here is my recently completed Commando.
 It is powered by a Bantam .19.
 The covering is Polyspan with Japanese tissue trim.
 The color scheme is the same as the original Model Craft Canada box art from the 1941 kit." - Dan Rhinehart